Home

 Are They Flexible on Their Price?

-- Note: I've had all 4 of those responses from Realtors® when I did this same type of research when I had my for sale by owner company.
+Note: I've had all 4 of those responses from real estate salespeople, when I did this same type of research, during the time I had my for sale by owner company.

 Your response?
 Head for the next open house on your list.